blendi-remade/reve-studio/README.md

 ## ✨ Features

-- **Prompt-based Image Generation**: Comment with a text prompt to generate new image variations using Fal AI
+- **Prompt-based Image Generation**: Comment with a text prompt to generate new image variations using Fal AI's Reve model
 - **Threading System**: Create branches and sub-branches of image evolutions
 - **Real-time Updates**: Watch as images generate in real-time with status indicators
 - **Social Features**: Like posts and comments, see what's trending